asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 space efficiency.
 These were the main goals for that rewrite of architecture, I guess.

-So overview, the main changes, as I mentioned, to address the challenges of performance and space efficiency.
+Overview, the main changes, as I mentioned, to address the challenges of performance and space efficiency.
 First of all, they do not handle persistence or consensus directly.
 They develop on top of their distributed file system Pangu, which also has a leader election API.
-So instead of having consensus, you just defer to Pangu, who is the leader now and do that.
+Instead of having consensus, you just defer to Pangu, who is the leader now and do that.
 They don't implement Paxos in their own services.
-So basically they have like whatever, etcd/chubby zookeeper implemented in Pangu.
+Basically they have like whatever, etcd/chubby zookeeper implemented in Pangu.

 They also changed the lock structure design of their block servers.
-So basically instead of having in place updates for rates, they turn them into a PANS and I'll talk about that later a bit.
+Basically instead of having in place updates for writes, they turn them into appends and I'll talk about that later a bit.

 {% include timecode.html time="7:11" %}
-So that kind of splits traffic in your front end traffic for client IO, where like client actually writes the writes and that traffic originates from the client and the background, which is garbage collection and compression to turn out those lock structured, like basically merge those lock structured, whatever, SS tables or whatever they call them.
+That splits traffic in your front end traffic for client IO, where like client actually writes the writes and that traffic originates from the client and the background, which is garbage collection and compression to turn out those lock structured, like basically merge those lock structured, whatever, SS tables or whatever they call them.

-So basically your logs into more read-optimized things.
+Basically your logs into more read-optimized things.
 And now they have failover at the granular of a segment instead of virtual disk.
 They introduced this concept of a segment.

 The cluster changes into a different architecture.
 Now computers at the top and storage at the bottom as it should be.
-So compute clusters, now each virtual disk has a concept of a segment and each block server manages one segment instead of one virtual disk.
+Compute clusters, now each virtual disk has a concept of a segment and each block server manages one segment instead of one virtual disk.

 And there's also a block manager on the right where it knows which virtual disk segment corresponds to which block